UCI-CARL/CARLsim4/projects/README.md

 sim.setSpikeRate(DG_Granule, &DG_Granule_rate, 1); // link the object with defined Granule cell group, with refractory period 1 ms
 ```

 5. In the main simulation script file, we now declare variables and vectors that will be used to select a subset of the granule cell population to increase their firing rates.
-Ten granule cells are chosen from the assigned set of {0,5,10,...,45}:
+Ten granule cells are chosen from the assigned set of {0,5,10,...,45} (more details can be found near the middle of the page [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion/src/main_ca3_snn_GPU.cpp)):

 ```
 // Declare variables that will store the start and end ID for the neurons